 5.1.3 Discussion.
-The group that uses adaptation is significantly more efficient both in the case of the real robots (after 1400 seconds) and of simulation (confidence level 95%).
+The group that uses adaptation is significantly more efficient both in the case of the real robots (after 1400 s) and of simulation (confidence level 95%).

-There is no statistical difference in the performances between the two groups of MindS-bots, while in simulation, the control group performs better.
-In the latter case, the average difference of retrieved prey is 3.4 units, that is, a negligible amount with respect to the total.
-The group size seems not to have any effect on the performance of the group, but this is mainly due to the fact
+There is no statistical difference in the performances between the two groups of MindS-bots, while in simulation the control group performs better.
+In the latter case the average difference of retrieved prey is 3.4 units, that is, a negligible amount with respect to the total.
+The group size seems not to have effect on the performance of the group, but this is mainly due to the fact that the relative number of retrieved prey, that is, the number of retrieved prey divided the total number of prey, is on average already close to 1.